What is Gem of Amara and why should I be reading it?

 Who is behind this?

 Hi, I’m Grace Robertson.
+My pop culture writing has occasionally appeared in Vanity Fair.
 In my other life, I write about football (or soccer, if you must) analytics for StatsBomb and other places, but this newsletter has nothing to do with that.
 I’ve long had a lot of thoughts about pop culture, and I’d like to think of myself as a pretty good writer, so hopefully you’ll enjoy what I have to say here.

 The newsletter is currently publishing every Monday.
 There might be occasions where I’m running late or have a hectic week, but I’ll try my best to keep them to a minimum.